ahmadullahchowdhury/phoneswappy-mern/README.md

 This Project is a CRUD project.
 Here i implemented Create, Read, Update and Delete operation by using POST,GET, DELETE, PATCH method.

-In this project A user can sign in with email password or can sign in with google account.
-Without login , a user can see review of the  services but to review of a service  she/he have to sign in first.
-Once signed in, he/she can see two more options My Reviews and add service.
-Clicking on My reviews will see all reviews posted by him/herself.
-Where he or she can update or delete here review.
-In Add service he/she can also add service to the existing service list.